hwchua0209/data-engineering-zoomcamp-submission/05-batch-processing/README.md

 | Kubernetes | k8s://HOST:PORT or k8s://https://HOST:PORT | Use k8s://HOST:PORT for Kubernetes
 | local | local or local[k] or local[k, F] | k = number of cores, which translate to number of workers, F = number of attempts it should run when failed

+> [!NOTE]
+> In local mode, all driver and executor run inside of a single JVM.
+Only setting driver behaviour matters.

 Refer this [page](https://sparkbyexamples.com/spark/spark-submit-command/) for more info on spark-submit.

 [Back to top](#table-of-contents)